hydrogendeuteride/QuaternionEngine/docs/Scene.md

 - `scene->addGLTFInstance("player", playerGltf, playerTransform);`

-You can treat each instance as an “actor” and drive its current action from your game state:
+You can treat each instance as an “actor” and drive its current action from your game state.
+Each instance has its own `AnimationState`, even if multiple instances share the same `LoadedGLTF`.

-- By index:
+- By index (per‑instance state):
   - `scene->setGLTFInstanceAnimation("player", 0);`
+  - `scene->setGLTFInstanceAnimation("player", -1);   // disable animation for this actor`
-- By name:
+- By name (per‑instance state):
   - `scene->setGLTFInstanceAnimation("player", "Idle");`
   - `scene->setGLTFInstanceAnimation("player", "Run");`
-- Looping:
+- Looping (per‑instance state):
   - `scene->setGLTFInstanceAnimationLoop("player", true);`

-These helpers forward to the underlying `LoadedGLTF`’s `setActiveAnimation(...)` and `animationLoop` fields. `SceneManager::update_scene()` advances animations every frame using a per‑frame `dt`, so once you select an action, it will keep playing automatically until you change it or disable looping.
+These helpers update the instance’s `AnimationState`. `SceneManager::update_scene()` advances each instance’s state every frame using a per‑frame `dt` before drawing, so once you select an action, it will keep playing automatically until you change it or disable looping for that instance.

+### Per‑Instance Node / Joint Overrides

+For non‑skinned models (rigid parts), you can apply local‑space pose offsets to specific glTF nodes on a **per‑instance** basis.
+This is useful for things like control surfaces, doors, or turrets layered on top of an existing animation.

+- API (on `SceneManager`):
+  - `bool setGLTFInstanceNodeOffset(const std::string &instanceName, const std::string &nodeName, const glm::mat4 &offset);`
+  - `bool clearGLTFInstanceNodeOffset(const std::string &instanceName, const std::string &nodeName);`
+  - `void clearGLTFInstanceNodeOffsets(const std::string &instanceName);`

+Notes:

+- Offsets are **local‑space** post‑multipliers:
+  - Effective local transform = `node.localTransform * offset`.
+- Offsets are *per instance*:
+  - Different instances of the same glTF can have different joint poses at the same animation time.
+- Overrides are applied during draw via `DrawContext::gltfNodeLocalOverrides` and `MeshNode::Draw`, without modifying the shared glTF asset.

 ### GPU Scene Data